mohwa/meari/README.md

 > For examples `seq` and `seqAll` functions will be able to replaces `Promise.all` and `Promise.allSettled` functions

-In addition, it is supporting various functions for multiple situation
+In addition, it is supporting various functions like `map` and `retry` that in the native is not supports for can using in a multiple situations

 # Install